Everyone sensitive about own caste and community, not of others: HC | Law-Order

 - India

-People are nowadays sensitive about own caste but show no respect towards others, the Bombay High Court has said, quashing a case against a man for allegedly defaming Dr BR Ambedkar while reprimanding another person for his online post against Brahmin community.
+During the proceedings, the court also reprimanded the complainant in the case for an online post directed against the Brahmin community.

-Not every social media post/comment or speech needs a reaction and there are sophisticated ways to show dissent towards such things, the HC's Aurangabad division bench of Justices Vibha Kankanwadi and Sanjay Deshmukh said in its order on Wednesday.
-The court quashed the proceedings and FIR registered against the petitioner, Devendra Patil, in August 2019 with the Daulatabad police in Chhatrapati Sambhajinagar district under provisions of the Indian Penal Code and the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act.
+The court stressed that not every social media comment or public statement requires a reaction, highlighting that there are more refined means to express dissent.

+The court quashed the proceedings and FIR registered against Patil in August 2019 with the Daulatabad police in Chhatrapati Sambhajinagar district under provisions of the Indian Penal Code and the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act.
-As per the complaint, the accused had called the complainant and reprimanded him for a social media post against the Brahmin community.
-The accused allegedly abused the complainant and defamed Dr Babasaheb Ambedkar.

-The court noted that the conversation between the accused and the complainant does not show any disrespect to Dr Ambedkar.

-Rather the caller (accused) asked the informant as to why he was using the name of Dr Ambedkar when he was not following his footsteps.
-The accused further said that because of people (like the complainant), nowadays the respect for Ambedkar has reduced, the HC noted.
+The complainant had claimed that Patil hurled abuses at him for his own post and defamed Dr. Ambedkar in the process.

+However, the court found that the exchange did not amount to disrespect towards Dr. Ambedkar and instead, Patil questioned the complainant's use of Ambedkar's name while not adhering to his teachings, also pointing out that contemporary attitudes have diminished respect for the leader's legacy.

-''This conversation in no way showed disrespect to Dr Babasaheb Ambedkar or depicted any intention to disrespect or disturb harmony between two communities,'' the HC said quashing the case.
+''This conversation in no way showed disrespect to Dr. Babasaheb Ambedkar or indicated any intention to disrupt harmony between the two communities,'' the judges stated, while quashing the case.

-Another important fact is that the accused was only reacting to a provocative post uploaded by the complainant on his social media against the Brahmin community, it said.
+The court further noted that Patil's comments were a reaction to a provocative post made by the complainant.

+The judges said that people from one community cannot rightfully object to provocations they themselves have initiated.

 ''Person from only one community then cannot have the right to object when he himself has done some provocative act.
 There has to be reciprocal respect for persons amongst all communities and castes.
-That is what the soul of the constitutional scheme is,'' the HC said.
+That is what the soul of the constitutional scheme is,'' the court observed.

-''Nowadays, everybody is sensitive about his own caste and community without showing any reciprocal respect to the other community or caste,'' the court said.

-If neither community nor persons from one community/caste show restraint and if there are no efforts to bring harmony, such incidents would increase in future, the HC said, adding it was not necessary that each and every bad post/comment or speech should be reacted to.
+The court also remarked that society's current sensitivity towards caste issues often lacks corresponding respect for other groups and cautioned that without mutual restraint and efforts toward harmony, tensions may continue to rise.

+The court asserted that every negative comment or post does not warrant a reaction, advocating for more sophisticated forms of dissent in response to provocative statements.

 ''There are sophisticated ways and means to show dissent to a person who uploads such provocative posts,'' the bench said.